zweishar/render-test/README.md

+What happens when you push updates to a PR?

 Adding random change so that I can submit a PR + test the preview environment.

 # Adapt template for Drupal projects